Arvinth-Krishna/Reco-PC-Server/README.md

 		     !m stop      - Stops the song.
 		     !m next      - Play the next song if you have any queued song.
 		     !m prev      - Play the previous song if you have any queued song.

+    > Advanced Music commands:
+    >
+    > ⚠ You can even download any video from YouTube using Reco into .mp3 or .mp4 file.

+		e.g: !music dm The Nights
+		          or
+	         !m dm The Nights

+		     !m dm *query*      - Downloads music files.
+		     !m dv *query*      - Downloads videos files.
+		     !m df              - Shows Download folder.

 ### ★ Notification  [⇪](https://github.com/Arvinth-Krishna/Reco-PC-Server#features-list--)